-What keeps you from getting to the dentist as often as you want to?
+What keeps people from getting to the dentist as often as they should?
 The majority of Americans say cost, fear, and inconvenience are the major hurdles that prevent them from visiting their dentist.

-If that isn’t an option, or not enough of a financial relief, there are also dental training schools that will do cleanings or procedures for discounted fees or for free.
+If that isn’t an option, or not enough of a financial relief, there are also dental training schools that will do cleanings or procedures for discounted fees or even for free.
 Hygienists and dentists both need repetitive practice in order to become licensed.
-Check your area for dental hygiene schools or dental colleges and see what their clinic hours and availability are, they may be able to help you get in for cleanings or procedures at a more affordable rate.
+Check your area for dental hygiene schools or dental colleges and see what their clinic hours and availability are.
+They may be able to help you get in for cleanings or procedures at a more affordable rate.

-Lastly, inconvenience is the final large hurdle in making regular visits to your dentist.
+Lastly, inconvenience is a large hurdle in making regular visits to your dentist.
 If your oral health is important to you then you may need to make a few small sacrifices.
 Just like the choices you make for your overall health, like going to the gym early in the morning or after work when you are tired, skipping that cocktail at happy hour, eating a salad instead of fries at a meal, sometimes healthy decisions can be inconvenient, but in the end it’s worth it.

 For routine visits to your dentist you only need to make 2 to 4 trips a year (depending on the frequency of your maintenance program with your dentist).
 In the grand scheme of things, isn’t taking a few hours a year less inconvenient than dealing with even bigger problems because you didn’t get in for your cleanings?

 These issues can include hiding your smile because you’re embarrassed by it, having to eat only soft foods because you can’t chew very well, or even missing out on social events or job interviews because you’re too self-conscious about your teeth.

 Keep in mind, a few hours a year for your oral health can also benefit your overall physical health, especially for those of you with diabetes or heart problems.